victoruribehdz/programing-2/introstructered.md

 4. **Structured**:
    Programming with clean, goto-free, nested control structures.
 Is a kind of imperative programming where control flow is defined by nested loops, conditionals, and subroutines, rather than via gotos.
 Variables are generally local to blocks.

+ 5. **Dataflow Programming paradigm**:
+   The control follows data and computations are executed implicitly based on data availability.
+Dataflow abstracts over explicit control flow by placing the emphasis on the routing and transformation of data.

+ 6. **Template-Based Programming paradigm**:
+   Programming paradigm in which programs are constructed by using pre built templates.
+Code is generated by instantiating some kind of code template with some parameters (the domain-specific program).

+7. **Structured Programming paradigm**:
+   Programming paradigm aimed at improving the clarity, quality, and development time of a computer program by making extensive use of the structured control flow constructs of selection and repetition, block structures, and subroutines.

 ## [Programming language.](https://hackr.io/blog/what-is-programming-language)
 A programming language is the translation from human language to machine language and is designed to carry out processes that only computers can achieve.
 They are used to create codes that control the behavior of the computer.
 These codes are expressed as algorithms as a mode of human communication.
 It is made up of symbols and syntactic rules that define its structure and the meaning of each expression and element.
 In addition there is a process which is testing, debugging, compilation and then the source code is maintained.
 That is called programming.